More cases of COVID-19 reported at Farmington living center

-FARMINGTON — Another 10 people at Edgewood Rehabilitation and Living Center have tested positive for COVID-19, the head of the Maine Centers for Disease Control and Prevention announced Thursday.
+FARMINGTON — Another 10 people at Edgewood Rehabilitation and Living Center have tested positive for COVID-19, the head of the Maine Center for Disease Control and Prevention announced Friday.

 Dr. Nirav Shah said that of 78 people tested at the facility, eight residents and five staff members have tested positive.